DMCI Homes

 DMCI Homes, Inc. is the real estate arm of DMCI Holdings through its wholly owned subsidiary DMCI Project Developers, Inc. (PDI).
 It was incorporated and registered with the Securities and Exchange Commission (SEC) on April 27, 1995.
-It ranked #146 in the Business World Top 1000 Corporations for 2014.
+It ranked #146 in the Business World Top 1000 Corporations for 2014 and Top 1000 Corporations in the Philippines: Capturing the Big Picture of the Country's corporate scene cited by BusinessWorld.